 On the 4th of March, the third ManagEnergy Networking Event took place in Wels during the World Sustainable Energy Days and Energy Efficiency Conference.
 The event was dedicated to the question of “New opportunities for Energy Agencies".

 Gathering key stakeholders, the workshop aimed at providing Energy Agencies with tailored solutions to embrace new opportunities in the framework of the Green Deal.
 The event aimed at developing exchanges and partnership between local and regional stakeholders in the Energy sector.
 Representatives discussed in groups on how, at the local and regional level, Energy Agencies can trigger further investments and opportunities in new fields.
-In total, 58 people from 23 countries, including around 17 European regional and local energy agencies and several other non-European agencies, as well as relevant local actors took part in the workshop.
+In total, 58 people from 23 countries, including 22 representatives of 17 European regional and local energy agencies and a total of 45 relevant local, regional, national and European actors took part in the workshop.
 The participants shared their experience with the audience and highlighted the incredible work done at the local and regional level to finance the energy transition.

 The workshop was moderated by Vlasta Krmelj, CEO of ENERGAP, who underlined the key role of Energy Agencies "in catalysing change for the Energy Transition".
 Rados Horacek, from DG ENER started with several developments on EU funding opportunities dedicated to Energy Agencies through the Green Deal.

 Christiane Egger, representative of the Austrian OÖ Energiesparverband specifically addressed the capacity of energy Agencies to trigger the Energy transition.
 The representatives from local and regional Energy Agencies provided their insights and explained how their experience could play a major role regarding the Energy transition.